 All items placed in the Library for exhibit/display are placed at the owner’s risk.
 The Library assumes no responsibility for the preservation, protection or possible damage or theft of items displayed or exhibited.
 All exhibitors will sign a form that releases the library from any responsibility for exhibited items.

 Art Gallery Wall

 The Art Gallery is located on the on the second floor of the Main Library.
-It is 96 feet long and runs almost the length of the hallway.
-It can accommodate up to 50 two-dimensional paintings and photographs depending upon their sizes.
-A Walker Display System is used to hang the exhibits.
-This system consists of metal rods and three varieties of hangers that slide on and screw in place to hold the art.
+It is 96 feet long, almost the length of the hallway, and can accommodate up to 50 two-dimensional paintings and photographs depending upon their sizes.
+A display system is used to hang the exhibits.
+This system consists of metal rods and a variety of hangers that slide on and screw in place to hold the art.
 The rods hook easily onto the art wall’s hanging border.
 The system has one Plexiglas case that can be used to display a small number of three-dimensional objects of art.

 Exhibits generally include paintings, photography, and other two-dimensional art works.
 Exhibits may also include technological or educational presentations with accompanying textual information.

 Main Library has a locked display case that can be used to display small collections.
-The interior of the case measures 6 feet long, 38 inches high and 20 inches deep.
+The interior measures 6 feet long, 38 inches high and 20 inches deep.
 Two glass shelves are 35 inches by 12 inches, and the bottom shelf is 70 inches long.
 The usable space can accommodate items as tall as 32 inches.

 Displays generally include documents, photographs, artifacts, and ephemera.

 15% of the proceeds from the sale of artwork in a display case will be designated for the Library Endowment Fund.